suryasarafe/suryasarafe.github.io/README.md

 - type `touch out/.nojekyll` because GitHub Pages ignores _next/ files by default.
 - For dynamic page makesure to use generateStaticParams before export
 - then `npm run build`

+## Vercel Deploy only from specipyc branch
+- go to vercel -> project -> setting - git section
+- in the "Ignored build step" select behaviour "custom" then use

+  `[ "$VERCEL_GIT_COMMIT_REF" != "main" ] && echo "Skipping deploy for branch $VERCEL_GIT_COMMIT_REF" && exit 0`

+  this will only trigger deployment when commit to `main` branch, you can also change the branch as needed